schnow265/Sketchbook/README.md

 2. Make a new Issue on the "Feature Request"-Template

 ## Maven Repos
-You might notice that there are *two* packages, the only difference is the CountryCode.
+You might notice that there are *two* packages, the only difference is the TLD.
 The most recent packages have the ID **at.schnow265**.
 The net.schnow265 packages are the legacy Packages.